 Cara is held in high regard by leaders at the highest levels within her company.
 She is bright, funny, an acknowledged SME in her field.
 She is known for getting things done quickly and effectively.
 Her direct reports love working for her.
 Her bosses often get on her nerves when they do “stupid stuff”.
-I asked her to define “stupid”.
+When I asked her to define “stupid”.
 She laughed and said, “Anyone who has a different opinion than me.”
 I told you she was funny.
 We dug into her comment a bit.
 We found that she actually was very open to her direct reports when they presented an idea or approach that differed from hers.
 She had more difficulty when a dissenting opinion came from her boss or someone else at a higher level.
 She wasn’t really sure why.
 As we unpacked things she began to come to the realization that there were certain things that impacted her staff and others in negative ways that she couldn’t control.
 She was very protective of those who worked in her downstream but quick to become frustrated by those above.
 She understood when the higher ups changed course or asked for last minute changes, her team might end up missing a deadline.
-They’d be adversely impacted because the people waiting on a deliverable don’t care why they aren’t getting in on time.
+They’d be adversely impacted because the people waiting on a deliverable don’t care why they aren’t getting it on time.
 They need it when they need it.

 She felt terrible about being the conduit for this kind of frustration.
 It wasn’t fair to others and she was the one who would have to deal with those others.
 So what triggered her in these situations?
 I heard over-responsibility.
 So I tried that out on Cara.
 I asked her, “Who are you responsible for?”
 Well, me and 30 thousand other employees.”
 She laughed.
 I replied, “You are responsible for you.
 You may be responsible to many others but that is not the same thing.
 Your bosses are professionals and your direct reports are professionals.
 You’re not responsible for the decisions your bosses make and you’re responsible for the way your direct reports interpret and react to those decisions.
 They can and will deal with whatever comes their way just as you do.”